-Score Sheets: Score sheets will be available for pickup at the conclusion of prize giving.
+Score Sheets: Scoresheets are emailed out at the end of each division on 2 day events or after each prize giving on 1 day events.
+Score sheets will be available for pickup at the conclusion of prize giving.
 For 2 day events Day One scoresheets will be available within 1 hour after the end of the division.
 Please note that score sheets are not kept after the event, however your scoresheets are saved on your online account and can be accessed the day after the event here: Open the Event/Docs/Reports/Results/Competitions.Score Check: If you wish to challenge any of your scores please visit the score check desk on the side of the judges riser and fill in the challenge form and leave it in the challenge box at the collection table.
 Please note that difficulty scores can not be challenged if they are within range.
 We will endeavour to get back to you within 30mins and will text you when we have an answer for you.

 Coach Behavior - Coaches will support Cheerbrandz & Dancebrandz and represent their program with integrity, including on all social media.
 We understand our position as a role model for our teams and will conduct ourselves in a professional manner at all times; and we understand that our behavior is subject to disciplinary action if violated according to the Professional Responsibility Code.
 Coaches will display good sportsmanship and will require the same of their cheerleaders, dancers, parents/family of performers, including on all social media.Athlete Behavior - Athletes of teams at any Cheer or DanceBrandz Event are expected to exhibit the utmost of sportsmanship, respect and support throughout the entire event.
 The directors, coaches and advisors of each team is responsible for seeing that team members, coaches, parents and any other persons affiliated with the team conduct themselves accordingly Teams will be assessed a point penalty for exhibiting unsportsmanlike, unprofessional, disrespectful and/or unsupportive behavior.
 The amount of the penalty will be determined by the competition officials.
 Smoking and the use of alcohol by an athlete is prohibited at any Cheerbrandz & Dancebrandz event location.